Our families require (and deserve) our love, time and attention.

-Lending a relative money with the expectation of it being repaid is awkward…
+Lending money with the expectation of it being repaid is awkward…

-But because it’s quite a common situation, I want to address the issue and help you navigate the complexities successfully.
+But because it’s a common situation when it comes to family, I want to address the issue and help you navigate the complexities successfully.

 Should you lend money to family or friends?